Ian-T-Dixon/Disease_Prediction/README.md

 # Disease Prediction

 There are many people around the world suffering from various diseases.
 These diseases, each requiring unique treatment, can be diagnosed by the symptoms that they cause.
 We have created a machine learning model that can make accurate disease predictions using symptoms experienced.
 This trained model can be deployed to a webpage to accept user inputs and make real-time predictions.
-A database is simultaneously be queried to load stored information on the predicted illness, including treatment options.
+A database is simultaneously queried to load stored information on the predicted illness, including treatment options.
 We showcase how ETL data analysis, full-stack development, and machine learning can be used to impact human well-being in the future of healthcare.

 [Google Slides](https://docs.google.com/presentation/d/17sEjf6EPZSJ9EY5Vl9RA3tWl3OAGQc6XCYFe-FfR_w0/edit?usp=sharing) was used to present our development journey and findings to our mentors and peers.